mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This will set a customized label for the music volume stream in the Audio UI.
+>This parm allows you to set a customized label that the ZVC will display to visually identify the Audio Stream that is typically used for music playback.

+>**Note:** If the value of this parm is empty (a length of 0), then no customized label will be specified for the Audio Stream.
+This will cause ZVC to display not label the Audio Stream.

 Parm value input rules:

 * String that has a minimum size of 0 character and a maximum size of 255 characters

-####Provide the URL to the icon image for the music stream
+####UI Icon of STREAM_MUSIC
 Settable if: The Audio UI Profile Action is "Add an Audio UI Profile"

 Pivotal parm: No